What is an En-Bloc Capsulectomy?

 Written by Board Certified Plastic Surgeon Nima Naghshineh, MD, FACS on July 8th, 2020.

-En-Bloc Capsulectomy means total removal of the capsule or scar tissue around the implant in one piece and is often the preferred treatment in breast implant illness, BIA-ALCL (breast implant lymphoma), and severe capsular contracture (tightness and deformation of the breast due to the scar around the implant).
+En-Bloc Capsulectomy is a misnomer but generally refers to total removal of the capsule or scar tissue around the implant in one piece.
+However, the term en bloc describes a procedure for malignancy/cancer where a tumor is removed with a margin of uninvolved tissue.
+This term should not be used for a capsulectomy performed in the absence of malignancy (ASAPS Joint Advisory Statement Release).
+Capsulectomy is often part of the treatment in breast implant illness, BIA-ALCL (breast implant lymphoma), and severe capsular contracture (tightness and deformation of the breast due to the scar around the implant).

-Below is an example of an En Bloc Total Capsulectomy I preformed on a patient that had very painful breast capsular contracture.
+Below is an example of a Total Capsulectomy I performed on a patient that had very painful breast capsular contracture.
 Inside she had ruptured implants.